kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 !
 ```

-Next add the DNS entries to allow for the DNA Center to be discovered.
-This script will add an A host entry for the VIP address, and then a CNAME as an alias for the pnpserver entry required for DNS discovery.
+Next, add the DNS entries to allow for the DNA Center to be discovered.
+This script will add an A host entry for the VIP address and a CNAME entry as an alias for the pnpserver record required for DNS discovery.

 ```
 Add-DnsServerResourceRecordA -Name "dnac-vip" -ZoneName "dcloud.cisco.com" -AllowUpdateAny -IPv4Address "198.18.129.100" -TimeToLive 01:00:00